 And although she had only followed the Housemother outside to be polite, she agreed that a little sunshine would help.

-She did as suggested.
+She did as the Housemother suggested.
 Walking the Gardens in the morning, reading after lunch and often falling asleep in the warm afternoons.
 And as the Spring meandered into Summer, her naps started earlier and earlier, until she laid among her pillows most of the day, sleeping and lazily watching the bugs fly around the flowers in the Garden, and the occasional deer peeking out from the treeline of the forest on the other side of the meadow.

 Until one day she heard a hunting party in the woods.
 She sat upright and looked across the meadow.
 Slightly alarmed, because she had always been alone out there.
 It had never occurred to her that someone might find her there by herself in the Gazebo.